 Look up the sample's atomic weight on a periodic table of the elements.
 For example, boron has an atomic weight of 10.811 atomic mass units which you could also express as 10.811 grams per mole of the element.
 Plugging that figure into the above equation would look like this: 10.811 = g/mole.

 Solve the equation for the unknown quantity; if u = g/mole and you have a number for u and g, then the number of moles is your target.
-Multiply everything through by the divisor to isolate the unknown quantity and you will reach an equation that looks like this: mole = g/u, where g equals the sample's weight in grams and u equals the element's atomic weight in atomic mass units.
+Multiply everything through by the divisor to isolate the unknown quantity and you will reach an equation that looks like this: mole = g ÷ u, where g equals the sample's weight in grams and u equals the element's atomic weight in atomic mass units.

 Multiply the number of moles in the sample by Avogadro's number, 6.02 x 10^23, to derive the number of atoms in the sample.
 In the given example, multiply Avogadro's constant by 5 to discover that the sample contains 3.01 x 10^24 individual boron atoms.

 Check your work to ensure that it makes sense.
 Negative numbers, small numbers and numbers that do not seem to fit with the sample size mean a mathematical error.

-Check your units of measurement to see if you must make any conversions; if you've measured your sample in kilograms or pounds, convert those figures to grams before proceeding.
-Carrying decimal places out to more digits will result in a more precise answer.
-Scientists add the atomic weights of atoms that comprise molecules together and use this derived number, the formula unit, to calculate the number of molecules in a sample of a compound.

 Keep an eye on your exponents when you convert your answer into scientific notation; note how the exponent in the example changed from 10^23 to 10^24.

+- Scientists add the atomic weights of atoms that comprise molecules together and use this derived number, the formula unit, to calculate the number of molecules in a sample of a compound.

+- Keep an eye on your exponents when you convert your answer into scientific notation; note how the exponent in the example changed from 10^23 to 10^24.